 We need to find the maximum sum among all subarrays of exactly length k where every element in the subarray is unique.
 If no such subarray exists, return 0.

-This is the literal translation of the problem statement into code.
-For each starting index, grab k elements, verify uniqueness, compute the sum.
+This translates the problem statement directly into code.
+For each starting index, take the next k elements, verify uniqueness, and compute the sum.

 When we slide the window one position to the right, exactly one element leaves (the leftmost) and one element enters (the new rightmost).
 Instead of rebuilding everything, we can maintain a running sum and a frequency map, updating both incrementally.